IBM/ansible-role-infosvr-import-export/README.md

 The `type` should be one of `dsjob`, `routine`, `shared_container`, `table_definition` or `parameter_set`, and any conditions specified should be within the context of that specified asset type.

+Note that because design-time lineage depends on the resolution of job parameters, `parameter_set`s should be imported before any other DataStage asset types to ensure that eg. `dsjob` import picks up the design time parameters for appropriate design-time lineage.

 **Examples**:

 ```